josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 India is not a sealed domestic information environment.

-The movement may have been rooted in:
+The movement was rooted in:

 - Indian students;
 - Indian examination systems;
 - Indian institutions;
 - Indian political demands.

-But the audience was never only local.
+Its immediate political target remained domestic.

+Its audience did not.

 The internet already knew India through: